Become a Certified Naturalist or Climate Steward

-The UC California Naturalist program collaborates with local partner organizations to deliver the certification course near you.
-To become a California Naturalist, you need to enroll in a 40+ hour course with one of our below partner organizations in the "Partners" tab.
-The "Statewide Partners" tab includes those agencies and organizations that we collaborate with to meet the goals of our statewide mission.
-Scroll below the map to view a course calendar and learn more about the benefits of joining our growing community and becoming a California Naturalist.
+The UC California Naturalist program collaborates with local community partner organizations to deliver Climate Stewards and California Naturalist certification courses near you.
+To become a certified California Naturalist or Climate Steward, you need to enroll in a 40+ hour course with one of our partner organizations in one of the Climate Stewards Partners or CalNat Partners tabs.
+For a list of our state-wide partners (organizations we collaborate with to meet our mission but don't offer our courses) click here!

-A program of the UC Division of Agriculture and Natural Resources, the California Naturalist Program is designed for adults including teachers, docents, land stewards, natural resource professionals, and nature enthusiasts wanting to develop a sense of place and participate in service learning and stewardship of natural resources.
+A statewide program of the UC Division of Agriculture and Natural Resources, our courses are designed for adults including teachers, docents, land stewards, natural resource professionals, and nature enthusiasts wanting to develop a sense of place and participate in service learning and stewardship of natural resources.

 California Naturalist courses combine classroom and field experience in science, problem-solving, communication training and community service.
 Upon completing certification requirements, participants enrolled in non-community college courses are eligible for four academic units through UC Davis Extension for an additional nominal fee.